Adult Education and Workforce Access

 Meet four local residents who have used our services to find jobs at Drexel.

-Drexel's Thomas R. Kline School of Law brings this free legal assistance resource to the Dornsife Center.
-Pro bono law clinics and free community workshops offer training, direct representation, and referrals in areas like criminal record expungement, employment discrimination and other employment-related matters, and estate planning (creating wills, powers of attorney, and medical directives).
+Having a criminal record is frequently an obstacle to employment, and our pro bono clinics offer criminal record expungement for eligible individuals.
+These clinics occur throughout the law school's fall and spring semesters; see the Dornsife Center's events calendar for dates. and free community workshops offer training, direct representation, and referrals in areas like criminal record expungement, employment discrimination and other employment-related matters, and estate planning (creating wills, powers of attorney, and medical directives).